 Industrial Strategy and Competitiveness Research Using Innovative Data Analytics

-A research team working on industrial strategy and competitiveness using innovative data analytical methods and tools is looking for a PhD student interested in economic complexity and global value chains.
-The PhD student would join the two on-going international projects, carried out in co-operation with outstanding research partners.
+A research team working on industrial strategy and competitiveness using innovative data analytical methods and tools is looking for a PhD candidate interested in economic complexity and global value chains.
+The PhD candidate would join the two on-going international projects, carried out in co-operation with outstanding research partners.

 |Availability:||This position is available.|